-Upon receiving your request, we will review it.
+When Your Request is Received: Upon receiving your request, we will review it.

-- We may ask you to clarify what data you are requesting. - We will ask you to confirm your identity as the data subject. - If we do not have the data, we will notify you in writing within 10 business days. - If we have the data, but the data are confidential or not public data about someone else, we will notify you within 10 business days and identify the law that prevents us from providing the data. - If we have the data, and the data are public or private data about you, we will respond to your request within 10 business days by doing one of the following: - Arrange a date, time, and place to inspect data, for free, or - Provide you with the data within 10 business days.
-You may choose to pick up your copies, or we will mail them to you.
-We will provide electronic copies (such as email) upon request. - We will provide notice to you about our requirement to prepay for copies.
-If you do not make arrangements within 10 business days to inspect the data or pay for the copies, we will conclude that you no longer want the data and will consider your request closed. - After we have provided you with your requested data, we do not have to show you the same data again for 6 months unless there is a dispute about the data or we collect or create new data about you.
+- We may ask you to clarify what data you are requesting. - If you are requesting non-public data about yourself, we will ask you to confirm your identity. - If we do not have the data, we will notify you in writing within 10 business days. - If we have the data, but the data are confidential or not public data about someone else, we will notify you within 10 business days and identify the law that prevents us from providing the data. - If we have the data, and the data are public or private data about you, we will respond to your request within 10 business days by doing one of the following: - o arrange a date, time, and place to inspect data in our offices, for free, or; - o provide you with the data within 10 business days.
+You may choose to pick up your copies, or we will mail or email them to you.
+Other formats such as fax or CD-ROM may be available upon request. - We will notify you about our requirements to prepay for copies if there is an applicable cost.
+See Copy Costs on page 7 of this document. - Following our response, if you do not make arrangements within 30 business days to inspect the data or pay for copies if there is an applicable cost, we will conclude that you no longer want the data and will consider your request closed. - If you requested to collect or inspect data and we notify you that some of the data is ready for you to inspect or collect and you do not inspect or collect the data within five business days, we may suspend any further response until that data has been inspected or collected. - After we have provided you with your requested data, we do not have to show you the same data again for 6 months unless there is a dispute about the data, or we collect or create new data about you.